tylerle1/IntroToProgrammingFinalProject/README.md

 # IntroToProgrammingFinalProject
 # Hangman

-Make a fun hangman game
+Make a hangman game using pygame

 ## Description

-A hangman game with random words.
-Guess letters and if you guess wrong you lose a life.
-Basically a normal hangman game.
-Use Bellarmine themed words.
-Use pygame to play hangman in a window

-## Getting Started
+A hangman game with different categories and random words.

 ### Dependencies

 Python, pygame

-### Installing

-need pygame

 ### Executing program